Football clubs

 Peche Hill Select

-1991 - Present
+1991 - 2023

 Peche Hill Select emblem

-Peche Hill Select were formed in 1991 and been members of the East Sussex League throughout their existence.
-The team quickly climbed the divisions to reach the Premier Division by 1998.
-The club remained in the leagues top division until 2016, where they withdrew after finishing the season as champions.
-However the club reformed and as of 2021 are fielding two teams in the East Sussex League.
+Peche Hill Select were formed in 1991 and spent their entire history competing in the East Sussex League.
+The club rose rapidly through the divisions, reaching the Premier Division by 1998.
+They remained in the league’s top tier until 2016, withdrawing after finishing the season as champions.

 Pelham Rangers